osekoo/hands-on-bigdata/Lab2.md

 ### **Instructions**

 1. **Generate the Dataset**:
-   - If `sort_data.txt` is unavailable, generate a file containing 100,000 random integers between 1 and 1,000,000.
+   - If `search_data.txt` is unavailable, generate a file containing 100,000 random integers between 1 and 1,000,000.
 Save one integer per line.

 2. **Load the Dataset**:
-   - Use the file `sort_data.txt`.
+   - Use the file `search_data.txt`.

 3. **Transform the Data**:
    - Parse each line into an integer.